PamplemousseMR/SightNitizer/README.md

 # SightProperties

-This project allow to get bundles dependencies in Sight, and check their presences in the `properties.cmake` file.
-It also check that requires bundles in the `properties.cmake` are all used in xml or hpp/cpp files.
+This project allow to check bundles and libraries in Sight.
+* Check that appxml and fwlauncher are in the Properties.cmake.
+* Check that bundle in xml file are properly started (requirement in xml files).
+* Check that bundles used in xml files are in the Properties.cmake (REQUIREMENT).
+* Check that library used in languages files are in the Properties.cmake (DEPENDENCIES).
+* Check that bundles and libraries in the Properties.cmake are used.
+* Check that all services are used.
+* Check that all objects are used.
+* Check that all channel are used.

 ## Getting Started